-The federal CARES Act was passed in March 2020 to help people who have suffered financially because of the coronavirus pandemic.
-It includes a provision that lets people suspend their payments and interest on student loans through September 30, 2020.
+The federal CARES Act was passed in March 2020 and extended in January 2021 to help people who have suffered financially because of the coronavirus pandemic.
+It includes a provision that lets people suspend their payments and interest on student loans through September 30, 2021.

 If you’re taking advantage of this part of the financial relief program, money expert Clark Howard wants you to be aware that — through no fault of your own — your credit could take a major hit.

 Why You Need To Check Your Credit Reports if You Have Student Loans